metauni/metauni.github.io/posts/make-your-own/make-your-own.md

 # How To Create Your Own metauni Node

-Creating a metauni node is easy and requires no coding experience (although there are a few steps).
+Creating a metauni node is easy and requires no coding experience (although there are a few steps at the moment).
 It can be done using freely available tools.
 Before you post content to your node, please [review the rules](http://metauni.org/posts/rules/rules) surrounding Roblox.

 ## Accounts
 You will need to create the following accounts.
 Roblox and Discord are mandatory for compatibility - but MongoDB and repl.it may be substituted for your preferred database and persistent server.